haitao127/phoebus/docs/source/preference_properties.rst

    #It is a path to the directory where the PLT files for WebDataBrowser are placed.
    plt_repository=/opt/codac/opi/databrowser/

-   #SendEmailAction default sender
-   # By defining a default email, users who select "Email.." from the context menu
-   # do not need to enter an email address.
-   # If left empty, elog dialog will require users to enter a "From:" address for the sender.
-   email_default_sender=

    # Automatically refresh history data when the liver buffer is full
    # This will prevent the horizontal lines in the shown data when the buffer